Aatagallu: Plot

 Siddharth (Nara Rohit) is a famous film director.
 His wife Anjali (Darshana Banik) is killed in their house, and he is arrested as the prime suspect.
-The public prosecutor of the case is PP Veerendra (Jagapathi Babu), a legend in the legal field who always stands for justice, never bows to money or power, and has never lost a case.
-Because of the celebrity involvement and Veerendra’s reputation, the case receives wide media and public attention.
+The public prosecutor in the case is Veerendra (Jagapathi Babu), a legal legend who always stands for justice, never bows to money or power, and has never lost a case.
+Because of the celebrity involvement and Veerendra's reputation, the case receives wide media and public attention.

 During the bail hearing, Veerendra presents CCTV footage of the house to the judge, which shows Siddharth as the only person possibly present at the crime scene at the time of the murder.
 As a result, the court denies bail, and Siddharth is kept in custody for further investigation.
-During interrogation, Siddharth does not confess but instead predicts that Veerendra—despite being the prosecutor—will one day defend him, expressing confidence in Veerendra’s determination to pursue justice.
-Intrigued by Siddharth’s confidence, Veerendra re-investigates the case.
+During interrogation, Siddharth does not confess but instead predicts that Veerendra (despite being the prosecutor) will one day defend him, expressing confidence in Veerendra's determination to pursue justice.
+Intrigued by Siddharth's confidence, Veerendra re-investigates the case.
 Upon revisiting the crime scene, he notices a loophole in the chain of evidence: the house window shows signs of a break-in.

 At the next hearing, as Siddharth predicted, Veerendra switches sides and defends him.
 He accuses Munna (Sritej) of being the real suspect.
 Munna had admired Anjali years earlier and harassed her, even threatening her if she refused to marry him.
 After Anjali reported him to the police, he was jailed for three months.
-Days before the murder, Munna began working as a carpenter at a neighbor’s house.
-CCTV footage shows him entering the neighbor’s house a few hours before the crime but never leaving.
-Veerendra argues that Munna entered Anjali’s house through the window and killed her.
+Days before the murder, Munna began working as a carpenter at a neighbor's house.
+CCTV footage shows him entering the neighbor's house a few hours before the crime but never leaving.
+Veerendra argues that Munna entered Anjali's house through the window and killed her.
 The court accepts this argument, releases Siddharth, and issues an arrest warrant for Munna.